rupsadhar/LSH/docs/Design_Documentation.md

 Total Runtime - 0.8sec

-### **Distances Used**
+### **Similarity Measure Used**

-1. **Euclidean distance-** A simple vector space euclidean distance is used here.
-2. **Cosine distance** - Useful to remove the effects of size of document in determining the similarity level.
-The lower the angle between query and doc or higher the cosine coefficient between the vectors implies ,higher is the similarity between them.
-3. **Jaccard coefficient measure** - It is a number between 0 and 1.
+ **Jaccard coefficient measure** - It is a number between 0 and 1.
 It is defined as the number of elements in the intersection of two sets A and B divided by the number of elements in their union.
 The higher the coefficient, more is the similarity.
 (Lesser distance)